Muslim Leaders In Manchester Are Fearful That Their Communities Will Experience A Backlash

 "Oh Allah, innocent young children died simply for going about their own lives,” he said in Arabic.
 “Oh Allah, we ask you to allow those people, the perpetrators of this, the evil, evil people, to be brought to justice."

-It was a sentiment echoed by each leader who, as well as grieving for the victims, offered words of comfort to each other.
+It was a sentiment echoed by each leader, who, as well as grieving for the victims, offered words of comfort to each other.

-They told BuzzFeed News they had been up all night discussing the community response — such as organizing signatures for a joint letter of condemnation — as well as trying to find out more detail of what had happened.
+They told BuzzFeed News they had been up all night discussing the community response – such as organising signatures for a joint letter of condemnation – as well as trying to find out more detail of what had happened.

 Musa Naqvi, the secretary general of the Manchester Council of Mosques, which represents 70 mosques, and who works for the NHS, said his wife had told him an arrest was made close to his family home and was staying indoors.
 He said: "I never thought this would happen in Manchester."